-Monitoring and controlling of operational risk are conducted via various methods including:
+Monitoring, controlling and mitigating operational risks are conducted via various methods including:

-- Risk and control assessments the "Risk Self-Assessment" framework within the company requires all teams to carry out a risk assessment which would highlight any operational risk issues that require remediation action when assessing the risk profile of the business - Collation and review of all operational events and action plan implementation ensures mitigation and control of operational events - Emerging risk process and related workshops are important to ensure the company is aware of the trends and evolutions on any potential emerging risks that may impact the operations - Control Assurance Monitoring is performed by Operational Risk across all business units on an annual basis using a risk based approach to look at some of the high rated risks that were identified in the Risk Self-Assessment process and to analyse some of the key controls the business units have in place to mitigate those risks. - The Solvency Capital Requirement includes an assessment and quantification of the operational risk exposure - Communication and engagement with the business on operational risk aspects in various forms including presentations, committee dashboards, one-to-one training / engagement on the process are all tools used to ensure the risk culture within MIL associated with operational risk is harmonised - The Operational Risk Policy ensures operation of best practice with the identification, assessment and mitigation techniques utilised when mitigating operational risks across the business.
+- Maintenance of a company Risk Register with supporting Key Risk Indicators which are assessed on a regular basis and monitored via the risk framework process - Risk and control assessments the "Risk Self-Assessment" framework within the company requires all teams to carry out a risk assessment which would highlight any operational risk issues that require remediation action when assessing the risk profile of the business - Collation and review of all operational events and action plan implementation ensures mitigation and control of operational events

+- Emerging risk process and related workshops are important to ensure the company is aware of the trends and evolutions on any potential emerging risks that may impact the operations - Control Assurance Monitoring is performed by Operational Risk across all business units on an annual basis using a risk based approach to look at some of the high rated risks that were identified in the Risk Self-Assessment process and to analyse some of the key controls the business units have in place to mitigate those risks. - The Solvency Capital Requirement includes an assessment and quantification of the operational risk exposure - Communication and engagement with the business on operational risk aspects in various forms including - presentations, committee dashboards, one-to-one training - / engagement on the process are all tools used to ensure the risk culture within MIL associated with operational risk is harmonised - The Operational Risk Policy ensures operation of best practice with the identification, assessment and mitigation techniques utilised when mitigating operational risks across the business.